Force Sensing for Wearable Human-Robot Interfaces via Fluidic Innervation

 Previous systems have measured human-robot interaction forces by adding force sensors into pads, straps and other mechanical attachments within the robot body.
 Force-sensitive resistors (FSRs) are the most popular sensors due to their low cost and straightforward electronics \cite{tamez2015real,bessler2019prototype}.
 However, their non-linear response curve and significant imprecision limit their utility in applications requiring fast and accurate readings \cite{velasquez2019error, choi2018compact, rathore2016quantifying}.
 Optoelectronic and pneumatic solutions offer higher accuracy, but at the cost of multi-step casting for fabrication \cite{lenzi2011measuring, langlois2020investigating,wang2021differential}.
 3D printing offers a potential way to ease fabrication difficulties, but current capacitive-based solutions require fine measurements of small capacitance changes \cite{langlois2021integration}.
 A sensing solution that is simple to manufacture, has high time resolution, and is adaptable across human interfaces has the potential to facilitate more robust real-time and dynamic control of wearable robotics.

-In this work, we introduce fluidic innervation as a promising method for mechanical sensing of human-machine interaction in wearable devices (Fig.~\ref{fig:overview}).
-Fluidic innervation is a sensorization technique that adds force sensing to any 3D printed structure by embedding internal channels filled with air at ambient pressure within the structure \cite{truby2022fluidic}.
-Compression of the structure therefore compresses the internal air channels, producing changes in pressure measurable by off-the-shelf transducers.
-Because fluidic innervation leverages 3D printed soft material with off-the-shelf portable components, application-specific designs can be rapidly fabricated.
+In this work, we introduce fluidic innervation (FI) as a promising method for mechanical sensing of human-machine interaction in wearable devices (Fig.~\ref{fig:overview}).
+FI is a sensorization technique that adds force sensing to a 3D printed structure by embedding internal air channels at ambient air pressure \cite{truby2022fluidic}.
+Compression of the structure therefore compresses the internal air channels, producing measurable changes in pressure.
+Because FI leverages 3D printed soft materials with off-the-shelf components, application-specific designs can be rapidly fabricated.